faisalman/ua-parser-js-docs/docs/intro/why-ua-parser-js.md

 // yes, this is a real user-agent (what???)
 ```

-Worry not, just use `UAParser.js`:
+No worries, let's just use UAParser.js now

 ```js
 // Solution: